© 2002-2018 Axure Software Solutions, Inc. All rights reserved. Axure® is a registered trademark of Axure Software Solutions, Inc.

 ADDING ICONS TO TREE NODES

-To add custom icons to your tree, right-click a node and click "Edit Icon".
-Import an image to serve as a custom icon.
-You can choose whether to apply the icon just to the current node or to also apply it to to sibling and child nodes.
+Then, right-click a node in the tree and select “Edit Icon” to import an icon image.
+You can choose whether to apply the icon just to the current node or to also apply it to to sibling and/or child nodes.

 Interaction styles are alternative sets of style properties (e.g. color, border, font weight) which are applied in certain situations, for example after a widget is clicked.